astrivant/polyad/docs/composition-api.md

 A `GraphRule` is namespace-scoped.
 Its default `enforcement: Namespace` applies to every executable boundary, including graphs created directly through Kubernetes.
 `enforcement: Referenced` opts a rule into selection through `spec.rules` on a graph;
-selected rules are inherited by descendants.
+selected rules propagate by default with `scope: Subtree`. `scope: Boundary` keeps a reference local.
+Namespace rules are independently selected at every boundary.
 All selected rules must pass.
+See [network scope and inheritance](networking.md#selection-scope-and-inheritance) for traffic contracts and their separate propagation setting.

 Only policy administrators should have write access to `graphrules`.
 The operator's Role grants read access.
 The HTTP API cannot create or modify rules.
 Its bearer